-If you’re interested in running a t-shirt fundraiser, the first step is to find a fundraising platform that allows to you sell merchandise and will ship your items for you (like Bonfire).
+If you’re interested in running a t-shirt fundraiser, the first step is to find a fundraising platform, like Bonfire, that allows to you sell merchandise and will ship your items for you.
 After you’ve found the perfect platform, start designing your shirt to represent your nonprofit or your individual project.

 Finally, launch your campaign and spread the word about your merchandise via email, social media, and even word of mouth.

 Quick and Easy Fundraising Ideas

 2. Chain of Hearts Fundraiser

 For those who aren’t familiar, a chain of hearts campaign is a type of cause marketing campaign for nonprofits.
 For a certain amount of time, your organization can sell paper hearts (or any shape you’d like) to members of the community.
 Supporters can write their name or a short message on the paper and tape them around your organization’s lobby.